-Applicant: Submission Date: Department: Tenured or Untenured: How much reassigned time is requested?
-Cannot be more than six (6) credits hours per semester.
-NOTE: Each credit hour equates to a minimum of 45 hours of research time during the semester requested.
-Fall Spring Year Cred dit Hours Requested Fall Spring Year dit Hours Requested s: Please incl ot be conside wing as appendices.
+Applicant: Submission Date: Department: Tenure d or Untenur ed: semest er.
+N reassign OTE: Eac er request h cred ne is reques t dit hour equa ted?
+Cannot l tes to a minir be m mum nore than six (6) credits ho n of 45 hours of research t ours per ime during Fall Spring Year Cred dit Hours Requested Fall Spring Year dit Hours Requested s: Please incl ot be conside wing as appendices.
 Application ons without 1.
-Curr iculum V itae, v which include es a listing of l previ iously University-funded p orojects. · pus and/or accessible to vious reassigr lid in 1-4 belo port on outcomes must be su bmitted that sought.
-Plea ase prese nt a c lear statemei nt that explain ns th ne project for which relea le work to non-specialists side of your discipline. se time is .
+Curr iculum V itae, v which include es a listing of previ iously University-funded p orojects. • pus and/or accessible to vious reassigr lid in 1-4 belo port on outcomes must be su bmitted that sought.
+Plea ase prese nt a c lear statemei nt that explain ns th ne project for which relea ne work to non-specialists side of your discipline. se time is .
 This the following four categor Project Description: What is the research/project/goal/or creative activity you intend to execute?
 Explain how you will execute the project.
 Please use layman's terms.
 People outside your discipline will need to understand the work involved.
 What do you plan to do?
 2. Literature Review & the Field: How is this work relevant to a body of literature, scholarly knowledge, or creative activity?
 How does this project contribute to an existing body of work?
 Why does this project matter?
 3. Work Plan: Provide a calendar of your work plan or other material explaining how you will execute the project in the time requested.
 How do you plan to do this?
 4. Outcomes and Reporting: What are the plans for reporting on this work, for publishing, presenting, or executing this project?
 Focus on the impact on your research and discipline or area of teaching and student involvement.
-Please print, sign, scan, and submit an electronic copy of this application and all related materials to the Research & Development Committee, c/o the Administrative Assistant to the Provost and Vice President for Academic Affairs (cunninghamj@wcsu.edu) by close of business on November 6th.The chair of your department should be copied on this email.
+Please print, sign, scan, and submit an electronic copy of this application and all related materials to the Research & Development Committee, c/o the Administrative Assistant to the Provost and Vice President for Academic Affairs (cunninghami@wcsu.edu) by close of business on November 6th.The chair of your department should be copied on this email.
 Department Chairperson Signature & Date: Applicant Signature & Date: